Saturday Morning Cartoons

 One of my sons advised me, “Just own it, Dad.”
 He usually gives pretty good advice.

-Last Christmas I was surprised to learn that my grandaughters had put Gabby’s Dollhouse merchandise on their Xmas wish list.
+Recently I was surprised to find Gabby’s Dollhouse merchandise on my granddaughters’ birthday present wish lists.

 “They changed their minds,” my daughter told me.

 And sure enough, when I visited them the other day the girls were playing a Gabby’s Dollhouse card game and enthusiastically singing the show’s theme song.